zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wrong-Address-Return-To-Sender.md

 the test doesn't go into the [roast](https://github.com/perl6/roast/), but into Rakudo's test suite.

-The suite is part of the rakudo's repo and all the files live in `t/` (except for `t/spec`, which is where the roast gets cloned into during spectests).
+The suite is part of the Rakudo's repo code and all the files live in `t/` (except for `t/spec`, which is where the roast gets cloned into during spectests).
 The NativeCall tests live in `t/04-nativecall/` and we are interested in [`t/04-nativecall/05-arrays.t`](https://github.com/rakudo/rakudo/blob/nom/t/04-nativecall/05-arrays.t) specifically.